 Hard Drive & CD/DVD Drive

 There are two hard drive options I would like to show you; the first being a standard SSD hard drive which is the easier option, the second is a special SATA to SDHC Card Adapter that enables the use of an SD card attached to the SATA interface to act as a normal hard drive.
 Either of these options are fine and they both attach to the SATA data and SATA power cables the same way.
-The SDHC option can be a little slower to install but will run fine after that.
+The SDHC option is a little slower to install but will run fine after that.
 Be sure to buy at least an 8GB SD card and as fast as you can afford with 90Mbp/s read/write speed preferred.

 I am going to use a Fujitsu 64GB SATA-III SSD drive which you can pickup on eBay for under $40, along with a USB DVDRW optical drive for the operating system installation (these can be purchased for under $20) because we don’t need a permanent optical drive like a PC.